kiali/kiali-mcp-server/README.md

   - `rateInterval` (`string`) - Rate interval for fetching error rate (e.g., '10m', '5m', '1h').
 Default: '10m'
   - `type` (`string`) - Type of health to retrieve: 'app', 'service', or 'workload'.
 Default: 'app'

+- **mesh_health_summary** - Get aggregated health summary for the entire mesh or specific namespaces.
+Returns overall availability, error rates, and counts of healthy/unhealthy entities across apps, services, and workloads.
+Provides global and per-namespace breakdowns with identification of top unhealthy entities.
+This endpoint aggregates health data from apps, services, and workloads to provide a comprehensive view of mesh health at both the global level and per-namespace level.
+Health status follows Kiali's tolerance-based logic for error thresholds (HTTP "-"/5xx: degraded >0%, failure ≥10%; HTTP 4xx: degraded ≥10%, failure ≥20%; gRPC errors: degraded >0%, failure ≥10%).
+  - `namespaces` (`string`) - Comma-separated list of namespaces to include in summary (e.g. 'bookinfo,default').
+If not provided, summarizes health for all accessible namespaces
+  - `rateInterval` (`string`) - Rate interval for fetching error rate (e.g., '10m', '5m', '1h').
+Default: '10m'
+  - `queryTime` (`string`) - Unix timestamp (in seconds) for the prometheus query.
+If not provided, uses current time.
+Optional

 - **workload_logs** - Get logs for a specific workload's pods in a namespace.
 Only requires namespace and workload name - automatically discovers pods and containers.
 Optionally filter by container name, time range, and other parameters.
 Container is auto-detected if not specified.
   - `container` (`string`) - Optional container name to filter logs.
 If not provided, automatically detects and uses the main application container (excludes istio-proxy and istio-init)
   - `namespace` (`string`) **(required)** - Namespace containing the workload